 - high temperature (fever) over 38° (100.4F°)

-- swollen lymph nodes (glands) in your neck
+- swollen, painful lymph nodes (glands) in your neck

-- loss of voice or changes to the normal tone of the voice
+- loss of voice or changes to your voice

 The symptoms of tonsillitis usually get better after three to four days.